 “We’ve partnered with local farmers and we’re able to offer produce year-round.
 Grant funding helps support purchasing locally.
 Our weekly Veggie Days include produce gleaned from farmer’s markets and donated by home gardeners both in the warm months and all year round.”

 The MLK Center provides fresh produce to guests but also takes it out to the community through a Mobile Food Pantry that visits neighborhoods in Newport, Middletown, Portsmouth, Jamestown and Tiverton.
 This resource is particularly helpful for residents who don’t have access to transportation or are unable to visit the Center’s food pantry.
-The MLK team is dedicated to providing food access to all.
 Please visit their website to learn more: https://www.MLKCCenter.org/hunger-services

 (Photo courtesy of the MLK Community Center Team.)